finos/community/docs/governance/Software-Projects/Project-Lifecycle.md

 The project maturity is a recognition of scale of governance and community involvement and not a statement on worthiness or usefulness.
 Indeed a project may have Active status (active development and usage) but remain in Incubating status due to very fast delivery of the already existing contributors, or a Graduated project with Inactive status due to already having solved the business need and low maintainence requirements.

-### Sandbox - finos-labs
+### Labs

 <img src="https://raw.githubusercontent.com/finos/contrib-toolbox/master/images/badge-forming.png" width="150" />

 Optionally, before a project is contributed, the FINOS team might work with the contributors and FINOS Members to gauge viability and evaluate interest ahead of contribution as an Incubating project via the use of the [finos-labs](https://github.com/finos-labs/).
+FINOS TOC will decide if the project is appropriate for entry into the Labs.

 ### Incubating Projects